odysseasmatsioris-ui/Vexel-Chain-Experimental-/docs/README.md

 Block Reward: 50 VXL per block

 There is no fixed maximum supply.
 New coins are created as mining rewards to incentivize participation and secure the network.

 ---

+## Mining & Rewards
+Vexel Chain uses Proof of Work (PoW) to secure the network.

+Mining Algorithm: SHA-256
+Block Reward: 50 VXL
+Target Block Time: ~30 seconds
+Difficulty Adjustment: Every 10 blocks

+Mining is open and permissionless for experimental purposes.
+Difficulty is intentionally kept low to allow easy participation and learning.

+Mining rewards are created by the protocol and distributed automatically.

+---